-People who suffer from autism often have absolute memory.
+People who suffer from autism often have an eidetic memory.
 Thus, Raymond Babbitt, the main character of the movie Rain Man, could recite the content of about 12 thousand books…

 2. Absolute pitch